XP is Different

 |GM’s Note: Craft points can reduce the time to craft, but cannot reduce the required number of Spellcraft or Psicraft checks (you roll all of the required checks at once).|

 Optional Variant: Slow Burn

-This is a valve to punish bad behavior of tables that only care about XP and min-maxing.
-Only use this if it becomes absolutely necessary, and then ideally ease off of it.
+This is a valve, used to either introduce more equipment-based leveling to emphasize logistical realism, or in extreme cases to punish bad behavior of tables that only care about XP and min-maxing.
+Only use this for the latter reason if it becomes absolutely necessary, and then ideally ease off of it.
 Be careful how you tell your players that you’re doing this.